 Tapenade

-Olives and olive oil are full of healthy fats, and the combination of garlic, lemon, and parsley (besides tasting amazing) brings a plethora of vitamins, minerals, and immune-boosting power to this spread.
+This vegetarian tapenade captures the intense flavors of Provence with fruity olives, tangy capers, and sharp garlic—without the anchovies.
+Olives and olive oil provide healthy fats, while garlic, lemon, and parsley add a boost of vitamins, minerals, and immune-boosting power to this vibrant spread.

 Note: If you can, make this in a mortar, but a food processor will get the job done.